HomeReports › Warrick County, Indiana

 Case Type Cases Resolved Resolution Rate Median Days

-Based on 75 court filings with docket event tracking.
-Based on a moderate sample; directionally reliable.
+Based on 3242 court filings with docket event tracking.
+Based on a robust sample; percentages are reliable.
 Outcomes derived from docket entries (judgments, dismissals, sheriff sales, and settlement agreements).
-69 cases are still active or pending resolution.
+3236 cases are still active or pending resolution.

 Court Docket Activity